a-lahat/LAD/README.md

 ## CUT&RUN LAD Profiling Pipeline
 For each control and treatment paired-end files of each sample, trim adaptors using **trim-galore**.
 This is done using a bash script I created that runs the trim-galore module.
 The script creates an output directory for each control and treatment paired-end files of each sample and writes the output of the trim-galore module to there.

 For each control and treatment paired-end files of each sample, map the paired-end reads to the rn7 genome.
-The genome index is found in the /sci/data/… and the mapping algorithm used is **Bowtie2**.
+The genome index is found in the /sci/data/… (look at the script for full path) and the mapping algorithm used is **Bowtie2**.
 After the mapping, using samtools, the sam file is converted to bam, then the bam is sorted and indexed.

 For each control and treatment mapped, sorted and indexed bam file of each sample, duplicate reads are removed using **picard**.
 The modified bam is then indexed again using samtools.